 Refit Belts, Fan Assembly & Shroud; Set and Verify Belt Tension

-Reinstall the belts and fan components in sequence, making sure each belt sits correctly on its pulleys before applying tension: slide the alternator belt over the water pump pulley so it rests on all pulleys without preload, align the power steering belt ribs and tighten the tensioner bolt to take up slack, then secure the fan clutch by starting one mounting nut to hold it in place and tightening the rest so the fan spins freely.
-Follow deliberate belt installation and fan alignment steps to restore driveability and autonomy.
+Reinstall the belts and fan components in sequence, making sure each belt sits correctly on its pulleys before applying tension: slide the alternator belt over the water pump pulley so it rests on all pulleys without preload, align the power-steering belt ribs and tighten the tensioner bolt to take up slack, then secure the fan clutch by starting one mounting nut to hold it in place and tightening the rest so the fan spins freely without wobble.
+After fan clutch seating and shroud reattachment, reconnect hoses, inspecting each for cracks or soft spots and replacing any that show wear.

-• Confirm alternator belt seating on every pulley before tensioning.
+- Confirm alternator belt seating on every pulley before tensioning.

-• Align power steering belt ribs; torque tensioner bolt to spec.
+- Align power-steering belt ribs; torque tensioner bolt to spec.

 Fill, Burp, Test for Leaks, and Troubleshooting Tips